-Focusing on appreciation and differentiation, O Valor do Tempo Group has eleven distinct brands.
+Focusing on appreciation and differentiation, O Valor do Tempo Group has 13 distinct brands.
 Remaining faithful to the Group’s values, they are based on a legacy of Portuguese history and heritage and honour the past and traditions that time has preserved.

 MUSEU NACIONAL DO PÃO

 Visiting the Museu Nacional do Pão means sharing, being in touch with nature, and enriching the Soul.

 Opened in September 2002, in Seia, Serra da Estrela, Museu Nacional do Pão (the National Bread Museum) has become one of the most important museums in Portugal and the largest complex dedicated to this theme in the world.
 Museu Nacional do Pão (the National Bread Museum) offers a multi-sensory experience: a visit to the museum’s four themed rooms, a library bar, a traditional grocery store and a restaurant.
 The Museum collects, preserves and displays objects and heritage associated with Portuguese bread in its ethnographic, political, social, historical, religious, and artistic aspects.
 The theme “bread” makes this space a true icon, cutting across distinctions of age, gender, race, or belief.

 The collection at Museu Nacional do Pão (the National Bread Museum) includes the writing desk used by Fernando Pessoa, where he found inspiration and wrote his works.
 This piece contributes to bringing art to all people as part of an initiative to promote decentralization by taking culture to inland Portugal.
 In addition, the written works are closely related to the projects and narrative of the National Bread Museum so that each new item in the collection is an asset and a useful contribution to visitors.
 Through his heteronyms, Fernando Pessoa led a profound reflection on the relationship between truth, existence, and identity, values that are also shared by the National Bread Museum in its relationship with the community.